 Tasty Ideas for Serving Gluten-Free EnglishMuffins

-Jam, Jelly, or Preserves: Fruit spreads like strawberry jam, raspberry preserves, or orange marmalade pair wonderfully with the slightly sweet taste of English muffins.
-You can also try savory options like fig jam.
+Jam, Jelly, or Preserves: Fruit spreads like strawberry jam, raspberry preserves, or orange marmalade pair wonderfully with the slightly sweet taste of English muffins, or try fig jam. (my favorite)

 Peanut Butter or Nut Butter: Spread creamy or crunchy peanut butter or almond butter on your English muffin for a protein-packed and satisfying breakfast or snack.